norman-ml/norman_core_sdk_python/README.md

-# Norman SDK
+# Norman Core SDK

-A Python SDK for Norman, providing modules for authentication, model registration, and model invocation.
+A Python Low Level SDK for Norman, providing access to the entire Norman Api.

 ## Package Structure